clarkfitzg/sta141c-winter19/lecture/outlines/01-24-size-efficiency.md

+What we did: dig into this awards data
+Where we are now: analyzing awards data
+Where we're going next: Larger data set on the cluster

 ## Review

 Last lecture I forgot to mention `apply`, that operates over the margins of a matrix, or array more generally.